brandonocasey/habitat/README.md

     * ~~example~~
 * ~~Solidify the extension API~~
 * ~~make sure nothing uninteded goes to the users environment~~
-* Add requirements.cfg checking in extension folders
+* Add a config file to house optional and real requirements
 * ~~determine what other variables would be usefull to the user~~

 ### Milestone 4 - General TODO